cargo2nix/cargo2nix/README.md

    For instance, `cargo2nix` caps all warnings in the `failure` crate to just `warn`.

+## Design

+This Nixpkgs overlay builds your Rust crates and binaries by first pulling the dependencies apart, building them individually as separate Nix derivations and linking them together.
+This is achieved by basically passing linker flags to the `cargo` invocations and the underlying `rustc`/`rustdoc` invocations.

+The overlay is built on top of the work by James Kay.
+In addition, this overlay also takes cross-compilation into account and build the crates onto the correct host platform configurations with the correct platform-dependent feature flags specified in the Cargo manifests and build-time dependencies.

 ## Credits

 This Nix overlay is inspired by the excellent work done by James Kay, which